Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

 \subsection{Contrastive Loss}

-The contrastive loss has become a new research hotspot in the field of CV, and is also drawing increasing attention in SSR.
-Generally, the optimization goal of the contrastive loss is to maximize the mutual information (MI) between two representations (views) $\mathbf{h}_{i}$ and $\mathbf{h}_{j}$ which is given by:
+The contrastive loss is a research hotspot in the machine learning community \cite{wang2020understanding,wang2021understanding}, and is also drawing increasing attention in SSR.
+Generally, the optimization goal of the contrastive loss is to maximize the mutual information (MI) between two representations $\mathbf{h}_{i}$ and $\mathbf{h}_{j}$ defined as:

 However, directly maximizing MI is difficult and a practical way is to maximize its lower bound.
-In this section, we review two most commonly used lower bounds: Jensen-Shannon Estimator \cite{nowozin2016f} and Noise-Contrastive Estimator (a.k.a.
-InfoNCE \cite{oord2018representation}).
+In this section, we review two most commonly used lower bounds: Jensen-Shannon Estimator \cite{nowozin2016f} and InfoNCE \cite{oord2018representation}.